PADDIT: Probabilistic Augmentation of Data using Diffeomorphic Image Transformation: Methods

 Probabilistic Bayesian models for template estimation in registration was introduced by \cite{zhang2013}, albeit using a different class of transformations.
 In short, the method views image registration as a maximum a posteriori (MAP) problem where the similarity between two images ($I_1$, $I_2$) is the likelihood.
 The transformations are (lie group exponential of a time-constant velocity field $\bold v$) regularized by a prior which is in the form of a norm attached to velocity field.
 Formally, it is a minimization of the energy

 The norm on the vector field is generally induced by a differential operator.
 However, we directly choose a kernel {inducing a} reproducing kernel Hilbert space to parameterize the velocity field~\cite{Pai:2016dz}.
-Given a finite set of kernels, the regularization takes the form, $ \|\bold{v}\|^2 = \sum_i \sum_j a^T K(x_i,x_j) a,$ where $a$ are the vectors attached to each spatial kernel, and $(x_{i},x_{j}) \in \Omega$ is the spatial position of each kernel $K$.
+Given a finite set of kernels, the regularization takes the form,

+where $a$ are the vectors attached to each spatial kernel, and $(x_{i},x_{j}) \in \Omega$ is the spatial position of each kernel $K$.

 Using the $L2$ distance metric between two images (minimization of~\eqref{reg}), one can formulate template estimation as a Fr{\'e}chet mean estimation problem.
-In other words, given a set of $N$ images (or observations) $I_1, \dots, I_N$, the atlas $\hat{I} $ is the minimization of the sum-of-squared distances function $(\hat{I} = \argmin_{I_T} \frac{1}{N} \sum_{k=1}^N \|I_T-I_k\|^2.)$
+In other words, given a set of $N$ images (or observations) $I_1, \dots, I_N$, the atlas $\hat{I} $ is the minimization of the sum-of-squared distances function

 Since~\eqref{reg} is viewed as a MAP problem, the velocity fields are considered as latent variables, i.e., $a \sim \mathcal{N}(0, K)$, a normal distribution with zero mean and covariance $K$ derived from a kernel function.
 In the presence of latent variables, the template estimation is posed as an expectation maximization (EM) problem.
 Further, for simplicity, we assume an i.i.d.\ noise at each voxel, with a likelihood term (for each $k^{\text{th}}$ observation) given by